LeonAdeoye/electron-react/README.md

-#To run the app, run command on a command line:
+#To run the app, run on command line:

-npm run electron:start
+npm run electron:serve